VadimRadermacher/bootstrap1/readme.md

 The result of the build will then be available in the `docs` folder.
 Then commit and push.

-As long as your project as been properly configured to enable Github Pages on the 'docs' folder it will be published.
+As long as your project as been properly configured to enable Github Pages on the `docs` folder it will be published.

 ## Files